kurort/cli/README.md

 curl http://example.com/install.sh | bash
 ```

+Follow the installation instructions.
+As a result, PHP, Composer, MySQL, Nginx, Redis, and Supervisor will be installed on your server.

 ## Composer

 Kurort utilizes [Composer](https://getcomposer.org/) to manage its dependencies.
 So, before using Kurort, make sure you have Composer installed on